 PYTHON

-Python Strings: Syntax, Usage, and Examples
+Python String: Syntax, Usage, and Examples

 In Python, a string is a data type that consists of a sequence of characters within single (') or double (") quotes.
 Strings can include any characters, including letters, numbers, and special characters.